-The main culprit of the effects of aging on the skin is nicotine and other chemicals in cigarettes.
+The main culprit of the effects of aging on the skin is nicotine and other cancerous chemicals in cigarettes.

 Nicotine and benzopyrenes are some chemicals present in tobacco that can boost melanin production in your skin, leading to hyperpigmentation and smoker’s lips (5).
 Nicotine causes blood vessels to become narrow, thereby reducing oxygen flow and nutrients to the skin cells.
-The chemicals present in cigarettes further trigger molecular events that damage skin elasticity.
+The chemicals present in cigarettes further trigger molecular events that damage skin elasticity and collagen production.

 The particular motion of pursing your lips to hold and smoke a cigarette also contributes to lines around the mouth.
 With time, the heat and uninhaled smoke dry out and damage the surface of the skin.